 Established in 1999, the interdisciplinary Institute for Latino Studies (ILS) advances understanding of the fastest-growing and youngest population in the United States and in the U.S. Catholic Church and strengthens Notre Dame’s mission to prepare transformative leaders committed to building a future where Latinos thrive in the United States.

-Fraga, the Arthur Foundation Endowed Professor of Transformative Latino Leadership, a professor in the Department of Political Science, and a fellow in the Institute for Educational Initiatives, joined the faculty in fall 2014.
+Fraga, the Professor in Transformative Latino Leadership, a professor in the Department of Political Science, and a fellow in the Institute for Educational Initiatives, joined the faculty in fall 2014.
 He studies the politics of race and ethnicity, Latino politics, immigration policy, education politics, voting rights, and urban politics.
 His most recent book Latinos in the New Millennium: An Almanac of Opinion, Behavior, and Policy Preferences, creates a comprehensive profile of Latino political life in the United States.
 Fraga is also a member of President Obama’s Advisory Commission on Educational Excellence for Hispanics, where he co-chairs the Postsecondary Education Subcommittee.

 Matovina, a professor in the Department of Theology, specializes in U.S. Catholic and U.S. Latino theology and religion.
 His most recent book, Latino Catholicism: Transformation in America’s Largest Church won five book awards.
 Matovina has served as executive director of ILS since 2012.
 Prior to that, he spent 10 years as director of Notre Dame’s Cushwa Center for the Study of American Catholicism.
 Matovina has won two teaching awards at Notre Dame, including the Julian Samora Award which the La Alianza student organization confers on a faculty member whose research, teaching, and service advance knowledge and empowerment of Latino/a students and communities.